about the farm

 History

-In 2001, we started the berry farm with 300 plants in the high country of Lincoln, Vermont.
+In 2001, we started the berry farm with 300 plants in the mountains of Lincoln, Vermont.
 We quickly came to terms that we had a mouse-sized growing season and explored moving to expand the farm and micro-climate.
 We looked for land for a period but nothing was available that either offered decent agricultural soils or price.
 A dear friend suggested that we look into the Intervale, about which we had only heard rumors before.
 A month later, we had signed a lease and oddly moved to the city to start a farm.

 The 12 years at the Intervale allowed us to find our roots, build community and establish a business.
-Continual flooding and crop losses, however, forced a farm transition to higher ground.
+Continual flooding and crop losses, however, forced the farm transition to higher ground.
 In the fall of 2012, we closed on a new piece of farmland in East Charlotte, about 10 miles south of Burlington.
 We worked with the Vermont Land Trust and the Farmland Access Program to purchase a beautiful piece of conserved farmland for our farm’s new home.
 In the spring of 2013, we started our relocation to our new and permanent home.

 The move offered us long-term stability, the ability to expand on our vision and offer greater production capabilities.
 The nice change is that we now live on property and farm allowing us to stay in touch with its rhythm.
 The slope of the fields provides great air drainage to our swath of prime agricultural soils.
 We are lucky enough to be surrounded by other conserved farms to both the north and south, and to live in a supportive and welcoming farming community.
 So far it has proved to be an idyllic small town outside of a thriving small city.